-Important If you feel that the server has reached the maximum number of users erroneously, it's possible that a web user has not logged out of the solution properly.
-You can wait for the sessions to time out or close the file to disconnect web users from the solution.
-See "Logging out of a database and closing a web session" on page 34.
+- If you think the server has reached the maximum number of users erroneously, it's possible that a web user has not logged out of the solution properly.
+You can wait for the sessions to time out, close the file to disconnect all web users from the solution, or disconnect specific web users via Admin Console.
+See FileMaker Server Help. - Web users should avoid accessing the same solution from multiple browser windows or in multiple tabs of the same browser window.
+Each browser window or tab uses its own connection to the server, which may cause the server to reach its maximum number of concurrent connections quickly.
+See "Working with virtual windows" on page 18.